waltershub/airchallenge/README.md

 > Basic implementation of a Video Recorder react-native
 ## BUGS
->doesn't create thumbnail if you push the record button too fast
+>doesn't create thumbnail if you push the record button too fast,
+## refactoring
 >styles need to be improved and refactored
 ## try it out